Ronald V. Dellums Federal Building and U.S. Courthouse

 Primary Tenants: IRS, Veterans Affairs

-Public Transportation: 12th Street/City Center BART station, AC Transit bus stops at 12th and Clay, 12th and Broadway, Broadway and 13th, 14th and Broadway
+Public Transportation: 12th Street/City Center Bay Area Rapid Transit (BART) station; AC Transit bus stops at 12th and Clay, 12th and Broadway, Broadway and 13th, 14th and Broadway

 Occupying two city blocks in the heart of Oakland's City Center, its two 17-story towers are linked by a 75-foot glazed circular rotunda at the base and a two-story sky bridge located at the 13th and 14th levels.
 The exterior is clad with beige and white limestone along with tinted green glass and the towers are capped by pyramids of stainless steel.